SENSORY PROCESSING

 Don't try to reason with the person or get them to talk to you

-Because sensory overload is linked to mental health it’s frequently misunderstood by mental health professionals.
-Autistic people can present at A&E, police and ambulances might be called to the person's home, and it can lead to autistic people being detained under the Mental Health Act (so being sectioned) and then being placed on a psychiatric ward.
-Hundreds of autistic people are sectioned every year.
+Sensory overload is linked to mental health, and is frequently misunderstood by mental health professionals who don't understand Autism.
+Autistic people often present at A&E, police and ambulances might be called to the person's home, and Autistic people may be detained under the Mental Health Act (being sectioned).
+They then can be placed on psychiatric wards.
 These environments are awful places for Autistic people for a number of reasons:

 Bright lights, loud noises, people shouting/screaming, uncomfortable clothes, hot rooms where windows are sealed shut, restraints, seclusion, staff not respecting body autonomy, unfamiliar foods with intolerable textures, unfamiliar people, no structure, people who don't understand autism or neurodiversity, inappropriate medication.